interlockledger/pyilint/README.md

 ## Requirements

-This program was developed for Python 3.8 or higher (it may work on older versions).
+This program was developed for Python 3.6 or higher.
 No external dependencies are required.

 ## Installation